 In summer (December to February), kiwifruit vines undergo tremendous growth and growers frequently prune the vines to direct growth and manage the canopy (the canes can sometimes reach up to 5 - 6 metres in length during the growing process).
 The fruit grow quickly during the summer months.
 Kiwifruit crop volume can be estimated at this time and the kiwifruit selectively thinned to optimise fruit size.

 As the weather cools in the New Zealand Autumn (March to May) harvest time approaches.
 The kiwifruit are tested for ripeness and when they pass a certain criteria for quality and grade, the kiwifruit are carefully picked by a huge team of workers (many who come from overseas to assist).
 Once the kiwifruit have been picked, they are transported to the packhouse to be packed and stored ready for shipping and export.
 As the winter approaches, the leaves drop from the vines, signalling the end of another growing year.
 The vines move towards a dormant state and await the coming of spring.

 We place great emphasis on regular communication with all of our kiwifruit growers.
-Zespri aims to be the primary source of information for our growers, so we’ve created the Zespri Canopy website and launched a Grower Contact Centre.
+Zespri aims to be the primary source of information for our growers, so we’ve created the Zespri Canopy website and launched a Grower Support Services team.
 The Canopy website is a huge resource for our growers and offers them the latest information, research, tools and resources to support growing and delivering high-quality kiwifruit.
-Meanwhile, the Zespri Grower Contact Centre can help growers or potential growers with any enquiries.
+Meanwhile, the Zespri Grower Support Services team can help growers or potential growers with any enquiries.